- Basic Eligibility Rules

 Even though ERISA and state law provide protection from creditors for such accounts, there is no such provision in the Medicaid rule.
 The issue for purposes of Medicaid eligibility is whether the account is a countable resource and whether eligibility is approved.

-The retirement plan is a countable resource if the person has an ownership interest and the legal ability to convert it to cash.
-Thus, if the plan allows withdrawal of any or all of the plan balance, then it is countable.
-This may be the case even if the person is still working.
-Many plans provide for in service withdrawals based upon hardship or other criteria.
-The retirement plan of both husband and wife will be evaluated to determine availability.
+A retirement plan account is a countable resource if the person has an ownership interest and the legal ability to convert it to cash.
+Thus, if the plan allows withdrawal from the plan balance, then it is countable.
+An IRA or non-IRA types of retirement plans may be non-countable if the account owner has been taking the required minimum distribution (RMD) which is calculated under federal income tax law or otherwise has been taking regular periodic distribution.

 The first issue is whether an annuity owned by an applicant is considered a countable resource.
 The answer depends on whether the terms of the annuity contract allow the owner to cancel the contract or withdraw the balance.
 To the extent funds can be withdrawn, it is a countable resource.
 A “deferred annuity” typically will be a countable resource since the owner can withdraw funds.
 If the annuity has been annuitized, the owner often does not have a right to cancel or withdraw funds.
 This is called an “immediate annuity.”